Creating Connectors

 Connecting Mendix Apps to Third-Party Systems

-This chart shows the available solutions for when you want to connect Mendix apps to third-party systems:
+This table shows the solutions you can use when you want to connect Mendix apps to third-party systems:

 Category Solution